courtiol/courtiol/README.md

-## WORK IN PROGRESS
+# Alex's GitHub Den

 I am Alexandre Courtiol, a quantitative wildlife biologist based at IZW Berlin.

 For info on my research group, check out www.datazoogang.de

+This page is motivated by the fact that most people using GitHub (including me) fail to organise their repositories using a coherent hierarchical system.

+Instead all the repos lays at the root, forming a growing mess.

-This page is a guide to my GitHub den: it indicates what to find where.
+I have thus created this page as a guide to my GitHub den: it indicates what to find where.

+I did this for myself, but perhaps it can be useful for others too (if only as an inspiration).

-### R packages maintained by me released on [CRAN](https://cran.r-project.org)
+## R packages maintained by me released on [CRAN](https://cran.r-project.org)
 - [lay](https://github.com/courtiol/lay): a simple and efficient implementation of rowwise jobs
 - [IsoriX](https://github.com/courtiol/IsoriX) & [IsoriX_project](https://github.com/courtiol/IsoriX_project): isoscape computation and inference of spatial origins using mixed models

-### R packages maintained by me but not released on [CRAN](https://cran.r-project.org)
+## R packages maintained by me but not released on [CRAN](https://cran.r-project.org)
 - [coronaR](https://github.com/courtiol/coronaR) & [excess_mortality_COVID19](https://github.com/courtiol/excess_mortality_COVID19): workflow to monitor COVID progress (probably no longer working)
 - [dfuzz](https://github.com/courtiol/dfuzz): to tidy columns of strings (experimental)
 - [hyenaR](https://github.com/courtiol/hyenaR): to wrangle the data from the Ngorongoro Hyena Project (private)
-- [inferpref](https://github.com/courtiol/inferpref) to infer preferences from mating patterns (private)
+- [inferpref](https://github.com/courtiol/inferpref): to infer preferences from mating patterns (private)
 - [manyfold](https://github.com/courtiol/manyfold): to explore data by folding columns (experimental)
 - [packtrack](https://github.com/courtiol/packtrack): to monitor use of packages (experimental)
 - [timevarcorr](https://github.com/courtiol/timevarcorr): to compute time-varying correlations

-### R packages reproducing analyses/results of some of my scientific papers
+## R packages reproducing analyses/results of some of my scientific papers
 - [accipiteR](https://github.com/courtiol/accipiteR): for a paper about how Northern goshawks cope with the urban environment
 - [gallbladdeR](https://github.com/courtiol/gallbladdeR): for a paper about the evolution of gallbladders (private)
 - [isoMM](https://github.com/courtiol/isoMM): for a paper in prep about isoscapes and mixed models (private)